Skip to main content

 xport.addEventListener("click", async() => {

-/* dynamically import the library in the event listener */
+/* dynamically import the script in the event listener */

 const wb = XLSX.utils.book_new();